Big Brother Africa season 4: Housemates

 A total of 25 housemates entered the House, an increase than previous series.
 Fourteen countries; Angola, Botswana, Ethiopia, Ghana, Malawi, Mozambique, Namibia, Nigeria, Kenya, South Africa, Uganda, Tanzania, Zambia and Zimbabwe participated in this year's series.
 On Day 0, twelve male housemates entered the House.
 During week one, Edward's twin, Erastus, switched places with each other.
 They will switch on and off in the first two weeks.
 On Day 7, twelve female housemates entered a secret House next door.
 On Day 14, Edward and Erastus was revealed to the male housemates as twins, and from now on will play as individuals.

-Edna

-Edna Alfredo is a 27-year-old graduate from Angola.
-Edna became the third person to be evicted from the House on Day 14.

-Edward

-Edward Moongo is a 33-year-old Public Relations Officer from Namibia.
-Edward finished in third place during finale night on Day 91.

-Elizabeth

-Elizabeth Gupta is a 23-year-old actress from Tanzania.
-Elizabeth became the seventeenth housemate to be evicted from the House on Day 63.